Train & Rail Tours & Trips in Western Europe

 Paris to Barcelona: Tapas & Train Rides

-Samuel, traveled in September
+Emily, traveled in August

 Rails wind from Paris to Barcelona through stunning landscapes.
 Scenic routes traverse Swiss Alps to Interlaken, Italian railways to Rome and Cinque Terre, and coastal trains to Nice.
 Features unlimited access in Cinque Terre National Park and orientation walks.